sainink0309/crashlens/crashlens/detectors/detectors.md

-# 🔍 CrashLens Detectors Documentation
+# 🔍 Crashens Detector Detectors Documentation

-This document explains how each of the 4 detectors in CrashLens works to identify different types of token waste and inefficiencies in your LLM API usage.
+This document explains how each of the 4 detectors in Crashens Detector works to identify different types of token waste and inefficiencies in your LLM API usage.

 ---

 ## 📊 Detector Overview

-CrashLens uses **4 specialized detectors** that work together to identify different waste patterns:
+Crashens Detector uses **4 specialized detectors** that work together to identify different waste patterns:

 | Detector | Priority | Purpose | Waste Type |
 |----------|----------|---------|------------|